Rake (theatre): History

 Theatres constructed after the beginning of the 20th century feature a raked audience section.
 This change back to the method of construction seen in Greek and Roman theaters (flat stage and terraced audience) was effected due to the difficulty encountered when one tries to walk across a sloped surface, which had resulted in unnatural movement patterns to avoid the appearance of limping caused by the non-level surface.

 Raked stages can still be seen in some opera, Broadway and West End productions, where a temporary raked acting surface is built over a theatre's permanent flat stage.
 Creating a raked stage can also assist set designs which are designed with forced perspective.

 Upstaging

-On a raked stage an actor who is farther from the audience is higher than an actor who is closer to the audience.
+On a raked stage an actor who is further from the audience is higher than an actor who is closer to the audience.
 This led to the theatre positions "upstage" and "downstage", meaning, respectively, farther from or closer to the audience.

 The term "upstaging" refers to one actor moving to a more elevated position on the rake (stage), causing the upstaged actor (who stays more downstage, closer to the audience) to turn their back to the audience to address the cast member.
 The term "upstaging" has since taken on the figurative meaning of an actor unscrupulously drawing the audience's attention away from another actor.